By Jake Cordero

 A contemporary of Harry Houdini, Benjamin Rucker made a name for himself during the 1920s and 1930s as arguably the nation’s leading African American touring magician.
 But despite his great success as an entertainer, to describe Rucker only as a magician does disservice to his legacy.
 He was probably even better known in New York’s Harlem neighborhood as a mystic, root healer and bon vivant.
 During his heyday he attracted thousands of followers to his townhouse where he dispensed hoodoo remedies and protection spells.
 He also hosted regular weekly gatherings of Harlem artists and writers.

 Yes, Rucker certainly performed stage magic.
 And yes, he was almost certainly a part-time charlatan.
-But to his loyal fans and supporters — to those to whom he delivered satchels of powered herbs, John the Conquerer root, and instructions for keeping wayward husbands in line — Rucker also was Professor Black Herman, the great African-style spiritualist.
+But to his loyal fans and supporters — to those to whom he delivered satchels of powdered herbs, John the Conquerer root, and instructions for keeping wayward husbands in line — Rucker also was Professor Black Herman, the great African-style spiritualist.
 His fame reached its peak during the Harlem Renaissance — that remarkable cultural flowering between World War I and the Great Depression — and he was then regarded as one of Harlem’s most colorful figures.

 Rucker’s Missing Key to Success, published in 1925, is both a guidebook and memoir.
 Pamphlet sized and probably ghost written by occult author Henri Gamache, the book includes three discrete sections, interspersed photographs and is generally presented in an imposing third-person, almost regal voice.
 The Missing Key is among a number of similar dream books then common in Harlem, but now next to impossible to find.
 These include The Black Cat Dream Book, Policy Pete’s Dream Book, Uriah Kong’s H.P.
 Dream Book and Aunt Sally’s Policy Players Dream Book.